-The ZENworks Orchestrator User Portal is a Web application that is hosted by the server for Orchestrator.
+The ZENworks Orchestrator User Portal runs as a Web application hosted by the Orchestrator Server.
 A network or grid management administrator provides users with a URL (the server name for Orchestrator) to launch the portal application.

 The information in this section includes the following content: